 Södra goes its own way.
-Södra challenges expectations of what a forest company should be.
-Södra has a strong sense of self-confidence and acts clearly.
-Together with our members, Södra is showing what it means to be a next-generation forest company.
+We challenge expectations of what a forest company is.
+We have a strong sense of self-confidence and our actions are clear.
+Together with our members, we are showing what it means to be a next-generation forest company.

 Södra’s strategic focus until 2020 is based on being a value-generating and cohesive Group with profitable growth.
 In addition to the continuous development of existing products, we are also increasing our focus on new products, innovations and a strong commitment to sustainability.